FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/c_st_subscriptions/t_st_subscriptions.md

     -   **UserB** and **UserC** can only download unencrypted files from the subscription folder.

 3. If you selected the Standard Router application type, Enter an ID in the **Subscriber ID** field.
     When the **Rename submitted files to include Subscriber ID** check box is selected during the application definition, the uploaded file is renamed before it is sent to the internal system.
 The file is renamed in the format `<ID> <FILE_NAME>` where `<ID>` is the `Subscriber ID` that is specified here for the current Subscription, and `<FILE_NAME>` is original file name.
-For details, see <a href="../../../applications/applicationsstandardrouter#top" class="MCXref xref">Standard Router application</a>.
+For details, see [Standard Router application](../../../applications/applicationsstandardrouter#top).

 4. In the *Flow Settings* pane, select the **Existing flow attributes**.
     If **Preserve** is selected, the attributes defined in the *Flow Attributes* pane will be applied only for newly received files which do not have associated flow attributes.